A customer feedback loop will help you stand out

 Leads/Email Subscribers/Trial Users

 This is the next stage of the funnel where you have already successfully captured the user’s contact information.
 Now you can do more research on them, understand their use cases, and ultimately take the guesswork out of knowing what they want.
-For this stage, I like to use one-click email surveys because now I have to chance to actually talk to them through email.
+For this stage, we like to use one-click email surveys because now we have to chance to actually talk to them through email.

 The most common thing companies do is send out a welcome or thank you email after the user has signed up.
 The first thing we do when a user signs up for our app is to send a welcome email asking them where they heard about us.
 This is extremely important because it is an open ended question that allows us to find out which marketing channel is working best for us and which marketing channel we can double down on.
 It looks like this: